Fluctuation Theorem and Thermodynamic Formalism: Introduction

 The paper is organized as follows.
 Section~\ref{s1} is a continuation of the introduction where we review the general mathematical structure and interpretation of the FR and FT from a modern point of view.
 In Section~\ref{s1b} we collect preliminaries needed for the formulations and proofs of our results, including an overview of the asymptotically additive thermodynamic formalism.
 Section~\ref{s2} is devoted to the POFP and Section~\ref{s4} to the GFP.
 Our main technical results regarding the LDP are stated and proven in Section~\ref{s:abstractLevel3}.
 Finally, in Section~\ref{sec:charac} we discuss some properties and characterizations of asymptotically additive potential sequences.

 This work is accompanied by a review article~\cite{CJPS_phys} where the reader can find additional information and examples regarding the FT and FR.

-\textbf{Acknowledgments.} We are grateful to R.~Chetrite and H.~Comman for bringing the papers~\cite{BC-2015} and~\cite{comman-2009,comman-2017} to our attention, and to L.~Bruneau for useful comments.
+\textbf{Acknowledgments.} We are grateful to R.~Chetrite and H.~Comman for providing us with useful references, and to L.~Bruneau for helpful comments.
 This research was supported by the \textit{Agence Nationale de la Recherche\/} through the grant NONSTOPS (ANR-17-CE40-0006-01, ANR-17-CE40-0006-02, ANR-17-CE40-0006-03), the CNRS collaboration grant \textit{Fluctuation theorems in stochastic systems\/}, and the \textit{Initiative d'excellence Paris-Seine\/}.
 NC was supported by Swiss National Science Foundation Grant 165057.
 VJ acknowledges the support of NSERC.
 The work of CAP has been carried out in the framework of the Labex Archim\`ede (ANR-11-LABX-0033) and of the A*MIDEX project (ANR-11-IDEX-0001-02), funded by the ``Investissements d'Avenir'' French Government programme managed by the French National Research Agency (ANR).
 The research of AS was carried out within the MME-DII Center of Excellence (ANR-11-LABX-0023-01).